DraftKings promo code: DraftKings offers $200 in bonus bets and NFL Sunday Ticket discount for college football, Colorado vs. Houston, NFL Week 2 betting on Friday

 Friday college football betting preview

-Deion Sanders disputed a report that Ryan Staub would start for the Buffaloes when they visit the Houston Cougars on Friday, but Staub certainly looked the most efficient of the three quarterbacks that played in a 31-7 win over Delaware last week.
-Regardless, Houston is the 4-point favorite at home in the latest DraftKings college football odds while the over/under is 45 points.
+Colorado football has generated a lot of buzz in the Deion Sanders era, but the Buffaloes are off to a 1-1 start after a season-opening loss to Georgia Tech and then a win over Delaware.
+They'll kick off their Big 12 schedule with a matchup at Houston on Friday and it appears as if Ryan Staub will start at quarterback for Colorado.
+However, Houston is still listed as the 4.5-point favorite in the latest Week 3 college football odds from DraftKings while the over/under is 45.5 points.

-In the second Big 12 matchup of the night, Kansas State is favored by 1.5 on the road over Arizona with the over/under at 54 points.
-It will be a great quarterback matchup with Avery Johnson in his second year as the Kansas State starter and Noah Fifita in his third year at the helm for Arizona.
-There's also UCLA vs. New Mexico at 10 p.m.
-ET and the Bruins are 15-point home favorites with the total at 52.5 points.
+In the other Big 12 matchup on the Friday college football schedule, Arizona will host Kansas State.
+Both teams have experienced starting quarterbacks, with Noah Fifita throwing for 6,489 yards and 50 touchdowns in 29 games for Arizona while Avery Johnson threw for 2,712 yards and 25 touchdowns with 605 rushing yards and seven rushing touchdowns in his first season as the starter.
+Kansas State is favored by 1.5 on the road while the over/under is 54.5 for this high-profile quarterback duel.
 You can bet on any of those college football betting options and get $200 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Week 2 NFL betting preview